polivilas/EmuTarkov/README.md

 - See the wiki for more information

 ## Credits
-Project originator: Polivilas
+Project originator: Polivilas <br/>

-The JustEmuTarkov team:
+The JustEmuTarkov team (see package.json for all names)
-- TheMaoci
-- InNoHurryToCode
-- BALIST0N
-- Macmillanic
-- Mr RUSS
-- Windel
-- Йуpасзка